Geometric-disentangelment Unlearning: Methodology

 \end{lemma} Proof see Appendix~\ref{sec:prooflem:steepest} for details.
 This provides the optimal update step for the total loss $\mathcal{L}_{joint}$:

 is first-order optimal for the joint objective under the retain-safety constraint.
 Under standard $H$-smoothness, the step size $\rho$ can be selected by a trust-region or line-search rule (see \S~\ref{sec:theory}, Proposition~\ref{prop:safety}, Corollary~\ref{cor:descentLr}).
 Noted that our geometric-disentanglement update is a plug-and-play method, and projection touches only selected trainable tensors, making GU architecture-agnostic.
-We present algorithm details in Appendix~\ref{sec:alg} for the basis calculation and the optimizer update step.
+We present the details of Algorithm~\ref{alg:GU} in Appendix~\ref{sec:alg} for the basis calculation and the optimizer update step. \textbf{Does projection weaken forgetting?
+No:} GU removes only the retain-interfering component of the forget update; unless the forget gradient lies entirely in the retain-gradient subspace, the projected direction remains a strict first-order descent direction for the forget loss (see Appendix~\ref{sec:appendix_projection_not_weaken}).